daveho/Daemon/README.md

 The last three commands will (respectively) start the daemon, send a command ("hello") to the daemon, and shut down the daemon.
-A file called `log.txt` will be created to capture the standard output of the daemon.
+A file called `log.txt` will be created to capture the standard output and standard error of the daemon.
 Each command (start/hello/shutdown) will be logged in this file.

 Some things to note: